 Blackpowder Monthly Article

-I hope you all enjoy Rendezvous and have a safe journey home.
-Until next we meet…… I hope you all fare well.
+Until the next moon, I hope you all fare well.